MrAlexeiMK/GraphGenerator/README.md

 # GraphGenerator
- JavaFX application to simulate graph with input rules
+ JavaFX application to simulate graph with input rules (in process)

  Inspired by <a href="https://writings.stephenwolfram.com/2020/04/finally-we-may-have-a-path-to-the-fundamental-theory-of-physics-and-its-beautiful/">this</a>